nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a person to the address book.

 Format: `add n/NAME nric/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS role/ROLE [t/TAG]…`
+Field Constraints:
+- `NAME`: Must start with an alphanumeric character, followed by alphanumeric characters and spaces
+- `PHONE`: Must contain only numbers and be at least 3 digits long
+- `EMAIL`: Must be of the format local-part@domain where:
+  1. Local-part can contain alphanumeric characters and these special characters: + _ . -
+  2. Local-part cannot start or end with special characters
+  3. Domain must:
+     - End with a domain label at least 2 characters long
+     - Have domain labels that start and end with alphanumeric characters
+     - Have domain labels with alphanumeric characters, separated only by hyphens
+- `ADDRESS`: Must not start with a whitespace and cannot be blank
+- `ROLE`: Must be either 'PATIENT' or 'CAREGIVER'
+- `NRIC`: NRIC constraints are in NRIC constraints section

 **The role must be either a patient or a caregiver**